DNS & Nameserver explained | Make the right Settings & avoid Problems

 Type A Record

 In order to use your domain for a website, you need to set a Type A Record.
 This points your domain to the server of your hosting package.
 To do this, simply enter the IPv4 address of your hosting server.
-You can easily find out the IP address of your server.
+You can easily find out the IP address of your server in your customer center.

 Examples of A entries: